AEGISS -- Atomic orbital and Entropy-based Guided Inference for Space Selection -- A novel semi-automated active space selection workflow for quantum chemistry and quantum computing applications: Background theory and previous efforts

-Importantly, the bond dimension of the virtual bonds, that ``connects" the tensors in the MPS and over which the summation runs to yield the scalar coefficient of the (approximated) FCI tensor, controls -- along with other factors~\cite{kell14} -- both the accuracy and computational cost.
+To extend to active orbital spaces beyond limitations of the \textit{exact} CAS approach, $\approx$~CAS(24 electrons, 24 orbitals)~\cite{vogiatzis2017pushing,hu2024stp-das,gao2024distributed,shayit2025breaking}, DMRG approach~\cite{White1992, White93, Schollwock2005, SCHOLLWOCK2011} constitutes an alternative and versatile option.
+It is a variational algorithm that optimizes a wavefunction expressed as a Matrix Product State (MPS).
+The bond dimension of the virtual bonds, that ``connects'' the tensors in the MPS and over which the summation runs to yield the scalar coefficient of the (approximated) FCI tensor, controls, along with other factors~\cite{kell14}, both the accuracy and computational cost.
 The integration of DMRG algorithms into quantum chemistry codes, such as, for example, PySCF~\cite{pyscf, Sun2018, Sun2020} and OpenMOLCAS~\cite{openmolcas0,openmolcas}, has significantly expanded the applicability of FCI and CAS methods.
 These advances enable accurate wavefunction calculations for systems above the standard FCI limit, counting approximated CAS solution of sizes that range between 20 to 100 orbitals~\cite{chan2002, dres15, mayi17b, zhai2021, xu2023, Lee2023, Sharma2014, kurashige2013}\ and even extends to fully relativistic Hamiltonian simulations \cite{knec14,batt18,hoye22,hoye23a}.
 These advancements continue to push the boundaries of quantum chemistry, improving the accuracy and efficiency of electronic structure calculations for increasingly complex molecular systems across the periodic table of elements.

-Yet, the selection of an appropriate active space remains, as mentioned above, perhaps \textit{the} central and most critical step in multi-configurational calculations, as it directly affects the accuracy and feasibility of electronic structure methods.
+Yet, the selection of an appropriate active space remains \textit{the} most critical step in multi-configurational calculations, as it directly affects the accuracy and feasibility of electronic structure methods.
 In the following section, we discuss the main methodologies developed for active space selection and their role in improving computational efficiency and accuracy.